This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 3. Create a collaborative environment

-The environment–the space and the atmosphere–has a huge influence on us.
+The space and atmosphere you create during a workshop have a huge impact on participation.
 In The Checklist Manifesto, Atul Gawande highlights an interesting concept called the “activation phenomenon“:

 “Giving [doctors and nurses] a chance to say something at the start [of an operation] seemed to activate their sense of participation and responsibility and their willingness to speak up.”